adjtomo/seisflows/docs/index.rst

   `open a GitHub Issue! <https://github.com/adjtomo/seisflows/issues>`__
 - Want to talk about SeisFlows?
   `Check in on the discussions page. <https://github.com/orgs/adjtomo/discussions>`__
 - Contributions are encouranged and welcome!
-Want to fix a bug, write documentation, or add features?
-Have a look at the `adjTomo Contributor's Guide <https://pyatoa.readthedocs.io/en/latest/contributing.html>`__  (hosted on Pyatoa docs).
+Have a look at the `adjTomo Contributor's Guide <https://pyatoa.readthedocs.io/en/latest/contributing.html>`__  to see how you can contribute (hosted on Pyatoa's docs).

 ---------------------------------